Buddhist Therapy, Life Coaching, Dharma Training

 I work with a wide variety of people: from those who are relatively new to the Dhamma but who are genuinely dedicated to learning how to successfully and realistically apply Buddhism to their life; to those who already possess a deep understanding of the Dhamma/Dharma, have subscribed to the Buddhist worldview, and have established a stable meditation practice; but most importantly of all, to those who have already attained awakening, stream-entry or once-returner stages of Buddhist enlightenment.
 All across this broad skill and experience spectrum, I work with practitioners to help them better understand what's next for further progress along the Path — how to take the teachings out of the suttas and off the cushion, and how to actually use the Buddha's teachings to address their human problems while living out here in the "real world."

-With the above being stated, if you are seeking instruction on how to be a "dry-insight arahant," or how to use jhāna as a form of escapism (i.e., becoming a "jhāna junkie"), or if you are deeply attached to religious rituals; or, if you are particularly sensitive to, or defensive of, the internal beliefs or teachings of the various Buddhist traditions and sects, I may not be a good fit for you; the Buddha had no place for sectarianism and circuitous routes to enlightenment, so my focus is deeply rooted in the canonical and time-honoured teachings found in early Buddhism (e.g., emphasising the sutta piṭaka, ānāpānasati, and yonisomanasikāra), coupled with some mind-training and applied-dharma techniques to accelerate your progress toward stream-entry and through the first two Stages of Buddhist Enlightenment.
+With the above being stated, if you are seeking instruction on how to be a "dry-insight arahant," or how to use jhāna as a form of escapism (i.e., becoming a "jhāna junkie"), or if you are deeply attached to religious rituals; or, if you are particularly sensitive to, or defensive of, the internal beliefs or teachings of the various Buddhist traditions and sects, I may not be a good fit for you; the Buddha had no place for sectarianism and circuitous routes to enlightenment, so my focus is deeply rooted in the canonical and time-honoured teachings found in early Buddhism (e.g., emphasising the sutta piṭaka, ānāpānasati, and yonisomanasikāra), coupled with some mind-training and applied-dharma techniques to accelerate your Buddhist progress toward stream-entry and through the first two Stages of Buddhist Enlightenment.
 I am pragmatic, and from that perspective, all the other bells and whistles are viewed as distractions from the goal.

 Along those lines, I also don't encourage a focus on the practices of post-schismatic Buddhist doctrines or rituals.
-I guide my students away from their attachments to the alluring eddies of post-sectarian doctrinal dogma, religious practices, spiritual materialism, Buddhist metaphysics, and most importantly, contemporary shortcuts — these are all distractions and are not conducive to progress, stream-entry, or spiritual enlightenment, so I strongly de-emphasise notions and practices that don't directly support the development or cultivation of the views and skills required to make measurable progress along the Path toward Buddhist enlightenment and to your general sense of contentment — because our time is limited and precious and so are the opportunities that we have to practice.
+I guide my students away from their attachments to the alluring eddies of post-sectarian doctrinal dogma, religious practices, spiritual materialism, Buddhist metaphysics, and most importantly, contemporary shortcuts via meditation and Wrong Views — these are all distractions and are not conducive to progress, stream-entry, or spiritual enlightenment, so I strongly de-emphasise notions and practices that don't directly support the development or cultivation of the views and skills required to make measurable progress along the Path toward Buddhist enlightenment and to your general sense of contentment — because our time is limited and precious and so are the opportunities that we have to practice.

 What I emphasise is developing your innate potential to be happy, patient, and peaceful through the deepening and focusing of your daily meditation, your Dhamma studies, and your applied dharma practice.
 With my help, you may be able to become a veritable stream-enterer; and, along the way you will learn that while life isn't always good, it doesn't ever have to be bad, and that's one of the most valuable lessons I believe anybody can learn, especially in these troubling times of ours, and what could possibly be more important than developing your capacity to be unshakably peaceful and happy?